KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 Because an `Instance` contains both a Vulkan instance and the associated commands, the command wrappers like `destroy_instance` implemented for an `Instance` are able to provide the Vulkan instance when it is required by the underlying Vulkan command.

 If you look at the documentation for the [`vkDestroyInstance`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkDestroyInstance.html) command, you will see that it takes two parameters: the instance to destroy and the optional custom allocator callbacks.
 However, `destroy_instance` only takes the optional custom allocator callbacks because it is able to provide the raw Vulkan handle as the first parameter itself as described above.

+Before continuing with the more complex steps after instance creation, it's time to evaluate our debugging options by checking out validation layers.